ye-olde-jack/NFG/Secrets/S8 Notes (In Progress).md

 	- Potentially training alongside Thalia means that there might be combo attack learning.
 - Thalia: 2 Activities in mind, maybe 3.
 Volunteer, Dawn Duel, and maybe Refugees or a patrol.
 	- Will potentially train alongside Rupert, learn combo attacks this way.
+- **Mutual Scenes:**
+	- Thalia is on her way out, sees Emile and requests an extra set of eyes.
+	- Rupert with Thalia training at the Dawn Duel areas.
+	- Emile and Mobius have to talk about Kramer recent events.
+	- Levi and Emile run into each other at the Midnight Court.
+	- Healing scene between Rupert and Thalia, after a duel they get to have a short combat scenario.
 ### Character Reminders
 - Emile:
 	- Talk up the city in a lot of big ways, how abandoned and wrecked it looks.